alish080/TryHackMe/Takeover/takeover_walkthrough.md

 ---

-If you will to see video : https://youtu.be/aWwzMVwBJdE?si=hc9UcuZdnXAPxnP8
+If you want to see walkthrough video  : https://youtu.be/aWwzMVwBJdE?si=hc9UcuZdnXAPxnP8

 ---